 If you are interested in joining our team, please reach out to us through the contact form.

 Boat 7 is a Zodiac F470 inflatable craft and saw previous service with the US Navy.
-It is powered by a Mercury 40 HP jet drive outboard motor.
+It is powered by an Evinrude 30 HP pumpjet outboard motor. (not pictured)